-Richard enjoys the unique distinction of having twice been made Chambers and Partners’ Family Law Silk of the Year.
+Richard also enjoys the distinction of having twice been made Chambers and Partners’ Family Law Silk of the Year.
 He won this in 2010 / 11 and again in 2013 / 14.
-He is also the only specialist matrimonial Silk, still in practice, to have been nominated for The Lawyer’s overall barrister of the year.
-He has been short-listed three times (2014 (third), 2012 (when he lost out in the final cut to Robert Jay QC (counsel to the Leveson Enquiry) and 2011 (missing out to Jonathan Sumption QC now Justice Sumption of the Supreme Court)).
+He has been nominated for The Lawyer’s overall barrister of the year on three occasions.
+(2014 (third), 2012 (when he lost out in the final cut to Robert Jay QC (counsel to the Leveson Enquiry) and 2011 (missing out to Jonathan Sumption QC then Justice Sumption of the Supreme Court)).

 He acted for Mrs Katrin Radmacher in the Supreme Court case of Radmacher v Granatino UKSC 42 and for Mrs Yasmin Prest in the Supreme Court case of Petrodel Resources Ltd et al v Prest UKSC 34.

-He is a Deputy High Court judge and a Recorder.
-Judicially he undertakes work in the Family Division and is also “ticketed” for Chancery and QBD work. work.
+Richard was appointed a Deputy High Court judge in 2016 and has been a Recorder since 2010.
+Judicially he undertakes work in the family court and is also ticketed for Chancery and QBD work.

 He is called to the Bars of England & Wales and Hong Kong (where he practises out of Temple Chambers, Hong Kong).
-He has also been called (ad hoc) to the Bar of the Cayman Islands.
+He has also been called (ad hoc) to the Bar of the Cayman Islands, the BVIs and the Bahamas

 He has extensively lectured on Big Money Cases, Entitlements Arguments, trust arrangements in Family Law and Nuptial Contracts (both ante and post-nuptial)